Limited Public Counter Services

 For media requests and inquiries, call 530-886-4646

-Community Development Resource Agency’s public counter is open by appointment only for the Auburn and Tahoe City office.
+Effective Thursday, November 19th, the Community Development Resource Agency’s public counter will be closed due to COVID until further notice for both the Auburn and Tahoe City offices.

-Please note that our eServices digital suite continues to be available to keep your projects moving where you can submit applications for residential and commercial development projects.
+Please note that our eServices digital suite continues to be available where you can submit applications for residential and commercial development projects.
 You can also look up zoning requirements, apply for permits and more from the comfort of your home or business.
 Anywhere, anytime, online. https://www.placer.ca.gov/eservices

 The public counter at the District Attorney’s Office will be closed until further notice.